 With this bill the Tory Government were seeking new powers to not only regulate vape packaging but also how the product is presented, including the size, shape, and distinguishing marks or designs.
 This was much more far reaching than the public were initially lead to believe, and seemed to go beyond what is necessary to ensure packaging and product design are not disproportionately appealing to minors.

 The Tobacco and Vapes Bill got its second reading in the House of Commons on 16 April 2024, allowing MPs to debate the main principles of the Bill and to vote on whether the Bill would proceed to the committee stage.
 The Bill was ultimately voted to proceed to the committee stage, but following the call for a general election the bill was dropped and Parliament dissolved on 30 May 2024.
-The Labour Government have revealed in The King's Speech that they do intend to reintroduce the Tobacco and Vapes Bill, but for the time being we do not know how close this will be to the original one presented by the Tory Government.
+The Labour Government revealed in The King's Speech that they intended to reintroduce the Tobacco and Vapes Bill, and it was introduced to Parliament on 5 November 2024.

 In a bid to ensure that any new legislations for vaping include the appropriate consideration for the crucial role that vaping plays as a stop smoking aid for adults, the All Party Parliamentary Group for Responsible Vaping has launched an inquiry into the role of vaping in the UK.
 The resulting report will be available as a tool for policy makers, with analysis and evidence on a number of topics including the proposed restrictions that may be included in the Tobacco and Vapes Bill.